WAEC CBT 2026: Timetable, Exam Format, and Preparation Guide

 Summary

-Update (March 11, 2026): WAEC has extended the registration deadline for the 2026 Computer-Based WASSCE (CB-WASSCE) to Friday, March 13, 2026.
+Previous Update (March 11, 2026): WAEC extended the registration deadline for the 2026 Computer-Based WASSCE (CB-WASSCE) to Friday, March 13, 2026.
 The extension was approved by Minister of Education Dr. Tunji Alausa following technical glitches and high demand that affected registration since January.
-Students who have not yet registered should complete the process immediately at registration.waeconline.org.ng.

-Previous Update: Despite the House of Representatives ordering a suspension of CBT exams until 2030, WAEC has firmly stated that the 2026 WASSCE will proceed with CBT as planned.
-WAEC maintains it has not received any formal directive to suspend the transition and is continuing preparations.
+Background: Despite the House of Representatives ordering a suspension of CBT exams until 2030, WAEC has firmly stated that the 2026 WASSCE will proceed with CBT as planned.
+WAEC maintains it has not received any formal directive to suspend the transition.

 The Federal Government mandated WAEC and NECO to adopt full Computer-Based Testing by 2026.
 Education Minister Dr. Tunji Alausa confirmed that objective papers began CBT format in November 2025, with full migration including essays scheduled for 2026.